Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 <ul>
   <li>Setting up your project in a corner of your wasteboard so that the rails have less flex/twist</li>
-  <li>Ensure your <a href="https://resources.sienci.com/view/lmk2-maintenance/#adjusting-the-eccentric-nuts">V-wheels are fully tightened</a>, potentially even a bit over-tightened, and all other tuning aspects of your machine are spot on</li>
+  <li>Ensure your <a href="https://resources.sienci.com/view/lmk2-maintenance/#adjusting-the-eccentric-nuts" target="_blank" rel="noopener">V-wheels are fully tightened</a>, potentially even a bit over-tightened, and all other tuning aspects of your machine are spot on</li>
   <li>Reduce the stick-out length of your cutting bit as much as you can or use short and stubby bits</li>
 </ul>